OmniacsDAO/CryptopondSubmissions/ethereum-open-source-contrib-quantifier/README.md

 <p align="center" width="100%"><img src="images/im16.png" alt="" style="width: 75%; max-width: 600px;"></p>

-How did we know our position on the leaderboard wouldn’t last forever?
-First, because we know by nature of overfitting to the leaderboard, we were more subject to variability introduced by changes in the data.
+How did we know our position on the leaderboard wouldn’t last forever? 🤔 First, because we know by nature of overfitting to the leaderboard, we were more subject to the variability introduced by changes in the data.
 If new data were to be introduced that happened to NOT be similar to the previous set of data, there was a good chance that our model would lose its place.
-Secondly, we knew our position wouldn’t last because the contest organizers did just that…they introduced more data at the last minute…
+Secondly, we knew our position wouldn’t last because the contest organizers did just that … they introduced more data at the last minute.  🤦‍♂️

 <p align="center" width="100%"><img src="images/im17.png" alt="" style="width: 50%; max-width: 600px;"></p>

-The leaderboard update did indeed change the scores and rank ordering of the top participants, but not by a huge amount.
-This gave us even more confidence that our overfitting approach was working.
+With the update, __the leaderboard update did indeed change the scores and rank ordering of the top participants, but not by a huge amount__.
+This gave us even more confidence __that our overfitting approach was working__.
 Why?
-In simplest terms, because on the backend the contest organizers knew there was inherent variability in the way jurors were making the pairwise selections and were actively trying to reduce variability.
-We were unaware of the exact mechanisms, but they were attempting to reign in the inherent inconsistencies between jurors and improve consistency even within individual jurors.
-This meant that the “new, unforeseen, private” data was, in small ways, starting to converge to something consistent and if we continued seeking to minimize public leaderboard loss, we’d eventually minimize the private leaderboard loss as well.
+In simplest terms, because __on the backend the contest organizers knew there was inherent variability in the way jurors were making the pairwise selections and were actively trying to reduce variability__.
+We were unaware of the exact mechanisms, but we knew they existed and the contest organizers were actively attempting to reign in the inherent inconsistencies between jurors and improve consistency even within individual jurors.  __This meant that the “new, unforeseen, private” data was, in small ways, starting to converge to something consistent__ and if we continued seeking to minimize public leaderboard loss, we’d eventually minimize the private leaderboard loss as well.
 The update to the leaderboard helped confirm this.

 <p align="center" width="100%"><img src="images/im18.png" alt="" style="width: 75%; max-width: 600px;"></p>

-Newly embolden, and channeling our inner Dr. Victor Von Doom, we alluded to our plan on Twitter.
+Newly embolden, and channeling our inner 🤖 😂 😎 Dr. Victor Von Doom 😎 😂 🤖, we alluded to our plan on Twitter.

 <p align="center" width="100%"><img src="images/im19.png" alt="" style="width: 75%; max-width: 600px;"></p>

-And just like it says, “Pride comes before a fall”, we left our scripts running too long and the leaderboard went from this…
+And just like it says, “Pride comes before a fall”, __we left our scripts running too long__ and the leaderboard went from this…

 <p align="center" width="100%"><img src="images/im20.png" alt="" style="width: 75%; max-width: 600px;"></p>